Jeep driver turns in front of car on Red Cliffs Parkway, leading to 3-vehicle crash

-ST. GEORGE — Two people were sent to the hospital following a three-vehicle crash on Red Cliffs Parkway Monday afternoon.
+ST. GEORGE — Two people were sent to the hospital following a three-vehicle crash on Red Hills Parkway Monday afternoon.

 St. George Police responded to the incident involving a Jeep, a 2009 Toyota Scion and a 1999 Ford F-250 at the intersection of Red Hills Parkway and Skyline Drive at 3:41 p.m.